 On the surface these guys don’t appear to be the brightest bulbs in the storeroom but they manage to keep catching us off-guard as Soderbergh keeps us guessing as to where things are going.
 There are twists within twists, which Soderbergh delights in springing on us every step of the way.
 This doesn’t end with the heist—Hilary Swank kicks off the final act as an FBI agent who sniffs out the scent of the Logan family—but neither does it follow the classic heist movie rulebook.
 And like the Ocean’s films, you root for this underdog crew the whole way, even when you have no idea of the endgame.

 Deep dish it ain’t, but for sheer caper fun, cinematic mechanics, and effortless style, you can’t beat this blue collar / red state heist film.

-Also on DVD and Blu-ray from Universal Home Video with a collection deleted scenes.
+The Blu-ray and DVD editions from Universal Home Video include a collection deleted scenes.
 The Blu-ray includes bonus DVD and Ultraviolet Digital HD copies of the film.